cpldcpu/tinytapeout_mcpu5/README.md

 - I/O will be provided via the scanchain (a long shift register) and is hence rather slow.

 Designing a CPU around these constraints offers a nice challenge.
 Challenge taken!
+# Content of repository

+  - [src/](src/) contains the original submission to TinyTapeout
+  - [design/](design) Cleaned up source, Testbench, Assembler and code examples
+  - See below for a design description

 # Design Description